ncramey85/CST-452/README.md

 The application will run and the user will have to use the directional buttons on the keyboard to move Pacman.

 As of 2022/07/02 there isn't any bugs/glitches that I am aware of.
+Below is the code diagrams and Pacman source code.
 [Diagrams & Src Code.zip](https://github.com/ncramey85/CST-452/files/9035506/Diagrams.Src.Code.zip)